srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/topology.md

 ```

 !!!note
+    1. In the [`2node-srl-ixr6-with-oc-services.pbtxt`][srl-with-oc-topo-file] the image is omitted, as the intention there to use the latest available image, which is a default value for the `image` field.
-    When `kind` cluster is used, users might want to [load the container image](installation.md#image-load) before creating the topologies.
+    2. When `kind` cluster is used, users might want to [load the container image](installation.md#image-load) before creating the topologies.

 #### File